salrashid123/envoy_control/README.md

 INFO[0000] management server listening                   port=18000
 ```

-The code is almost entirely contained in [src/main.go](src/main.go) which launhes the control plane and proceeds to setup a static config to proxy to a set of `/robots.txt` files from three sites:
+The code is almost entirely contained in [src/main.go](src/main.go) which launches the control plane and proceeds to setup a static config to proxy to a set of `/robots.txt` files from three sites:

 ```golang
 []string{"www.bbc.com", "www.yahoo.com", "blog.salrashid.me"}